jordansp99/portfoliov3/content/posts/future-of-multimodal.md

+---
+title: The Future of Multimodal Reasoning
+date: March 15, 2024
+excerpt: Exploring how the convergence of vision, audio, and text models is reshaping human-computer interaction.
+tags:
+  - Research
+  - AI Trends
+  - Multimodal
+---

 # The Future of Multimodal Reasoning

 Multimodal models are no longer just a research curiosity; they are becoming the backbone of intelligent systems.